 We will not disclose any information that you provide 'in confidence' to us, to anyone else without your permission, except in situations where disclosure is required by law, or where we have good reason to believe that failing to share the information would put a person at risk.

-We may process your information overseas using web services that are hosted outside the European Economic Area, but only with data processing agreements that meet our obligations under the General Data Protection Regulation.
+We may process your information overseas using web services that are hosted outside the European Economic Area, but only with data processing agreements that meet our obligations under the UK General Data Protection Regulation.

 There are a number of legal reasons why we need to collect and use your personal information.